tifle/WillowAndFinch/README.md

 ## Prompts from GenAI Models
 * Assistance with Lazy Grid: i want there to be rows of books. so if there's room, i want there to be X books per row. rn it's one book per row, but there's room for 2 (context is the current layout of the search view, which was one book per row)
+* Assistance with Recommended Books showing in Home page: I have this code written in Swift for Xcode.
+The part i'm concerned about is the Async Image section.
+Whenever the if statement is true, the Async Image only shows the default cover image.
+However, if I modify the size of the image while it is running on the preview, the correct cover images will populate.
+What is causing this issue and how can I fix it?
+* The remaining chats didn't have direct prompts as we would enter errors that we encountered